 “You always qualify your statements about whole life insurance with ‘almost everyone' or ‘nearly everyone.'
 What are the exceptions to your general distaste for it?”

 I hope what I write here is never used to sell these products inappropriately.
-I expect I will never purchase one of these products (again) and certainly do not think they are mandatory for any doctor.
+I expect I will never purchase one of these products (again), and I certainly do not think they are mandatory for any doctor.
 But they are a reasonable option in some circumstances.
 Here are situations where it could make sense.

 The first situation is for an investor who expects to have to pay estate tax.
-Keep in mind that if you don't die with more than $5.43 Million ($10.86 Million married) indexed to inflation, you won't be paying any federal estate tax.
+Keep in mind that if you don't die with more than $12.92 million ($25.84 million married) , you won't be paying any federal estate tax.
 That is the vast majority of high-income professionals.
 However, there are a number of states with an exemption lower than the federal exemption.
-Oregon, for instance, has an exemption of just $1 Million.
-A person dying there with an estate of $5 Million wouldn't owe any federal estate tax, but they would owe hundreds of thousands of dollars in state estate tax.
+Massachusetts, for instance, has an exemption of just $1 million.
+A person dying there with an estate of $5 million wouldn't owe any federal estate tax, but they would owe hundreds of thousands of dollars in state estate tax.

 Buying permanent life insurance in an irrevocable trust can lower your estate tax while avoiding giving your heirs money before they can handle it and avoiding any trust income taxes.

 This is another estate planning use for permanent life insurance.
 Some people have very illiquid estates.
 Imagine a man who owns a family business, a farm, or a particularly expensive piece of property as the most significant portion of his estate.
-Upon his death, his three kids may have to sell that business, farm, or property in order to get their inheritance or perhaps even just to pay the estate taxes due.
-The life insurance money provided by a permanent policy can be used to pay any estate taxes due.
+Upon his death, his three kids may have to sell that business, farm, or property to get their inheritance or perhaps even just to pay the estate taxes due.
+The life insurance money provided by a permanent policy can be used to pay those estate taxes.
 It can also be used to provide an inheritance for two of the three kids, allowing the third one to keep the business or property.
 It may also allow the heirs to wait a few years to sell so they don't have to get rid of it at fire sale prices.

 Imagine you have a special needs child who will always be dependent on you.
-To make matters worse, you're a crappy saver and investor, meaning your retirement plan is to work until the day you die.
-Or perhaps you're a decent saver, but just want to make sure there is a defined amount for you to leave behind to provide for the special needs child.
+Also, you're a crappy saver and investor, meaning your retirement plan is to work until the day you die.
+Or perhaps you're a decent saver, but you just want to make sure there is a defined amount for you to leave behind to provide for your child.
 While it is quite likely that you will leave more behind by using typical investments rather than a permanent life insurance policy, having a life insurance policy to provide for the heir in a guaranteed manner may make you feel like you have permission to spend the rest of your money.
 Again, note that you're buying the life insurance for the death benefit, not for its investment components.

 #5 Taking a Single Life Annuity

 Occasionally, it may be wiser to take a single life annuity and buy a life insurance policy than to buy a lower-paying joint life annuity.
-Upon the death of the first spouse, the second spouse uses the death benefit to buy a Single Premium Immediate Annuity (or just takes withdrawals from an investment account) to provide for himself.
+Upon the death of the first spouse, the second spouse uses the death benefit to buy a Single Premium Immediate Annuity (or just takes withdrawals from an investment account) to provide for themself.
 It's good in theory, but in reality, most people are better off just buying the joint annuity.
-It's certainly simpler and you only have to worry about one insurance company's guarantees instead of two.
+It's certainly simpler, and you only have to worry about one insurance company's guarantees instead of two.

 #6 Combined with a Charitable Trust

-If you have an estate tax problem, plan to give some money to charity, have highly appreciated shares of an investment you would like to sell, and still want to maximize how much your heirs get, you may be able to combine a permanent life insurance policy with a charitable trust.
+If you have an estate tax problem and plan to give some money to charity, have highly appreciated shares of an investment you would like to sell, and still want to maximize how much your heirs get, you could combine a permanent life insurance policy with a charitable trust.
 For example, you could take the highly appreciated shares and put them in a Charitable Remainder Annuity Trust.
 You would avoid the capital gains taxes on the asset, get an income tax deduction this year for the remainder portion of the donation, avoid estate taxes on the money since it is out of your estate once it is in the trust, and then use the annuity payments from the trust to buy a life insurance policy in an irrevocable trust for your heirs to replace the money you gave to charity.

-Note that in the first 6 reasons listed above that you are buying the insurance because you want the death benefit.
+Note that in the first six reasons listed above that you are buying the insurance because you want the death benefit.
 You're not looking for an investment or “another retirement account.”
 The last two reasons below involve using the insurance primarily for its investment/asset protection benefits rather than a death benefit.

-Infinite Banking and Bank on Yourself are financial concepts used by life insurance salesmen to sell more policies.
+Infinite Banking and Bank on Yourself are financial concepts used by life insurance salespeople to sell more policies.
 They both have rabid proponents who think that saving inside their life insurance policies and then borrowing their own money somehow allows them to avoid the evil banking system.
 I can't explain the entire concept in just a paragraph or two, but if you're really interested, read this post by me and this one by another unbiased blogger who spent entirely too much time investigating the concept before arriving at the same conclusion I did.

 First, there is a very good chance you will be better off investment-wise simply investing in a taxable account.
 The more you value the asset protection (and assuming your state actually provides it) and the death benefit, the more useful you will find this technique.

 It might mean trying to do a little better than you might in a whole life policy (guaranteed returns of 2%, projected returns of 5% over a lifetime.)
 Policies that might do a little better include index universal life policies and variable universal life policies.
-However, realize that these are complex financial instruments, and complexity favors the issuer and his salesman, not the buyer.
+However, realize that these are complex financial instruments, and complexity favors the issuer and his salesperson, not the buyer.
 The key is to keep your insurance costs (and in the case of VUL, the investment costs) as low as possible.
 Your hope is that over your lifetime, the insurance costs will be lower than the tax costs you would incur investing in a taxable account.

 Before buying any permanent life insurance policy, be sure you understand the myths that insurance agents like to use to sell them.
 If you're one of the rare doctors who fits an exception noted above, then shop wisely, choose the right policy the first time, and stick with it until death.
 But if you're like most physicians, you can just continue to say “Thanks, but no thanks” when offered a permanent life insurance policy.

 What do you think?
 Am I too soft on insurance agents?
 Too hard on them?
 Do you agree that all of these are reasonable uses of permanent life insurance?
 Why or why not?
 Did I leave one out?
 Comment below![This updated post was originally published in 2015.]